Pro Tips for Planning a Destination Wedding

 • Thailand

-While all these locations sound wonderful and are certainly scenic, bear in mind that the destination you choose might deter your guests from joining you for your big day if you opt for somewhere too distant, expensive, or exotic.
+While all these locations sound wonderful and are certainly scenic, bear in mind that the destination you choose might deter your guests from joining you for your big day if you opt for somewhere too distant or expensive.

 GET TO KNOW YOUR DESTINATION

-If you are already familiar with your chosen destination, and perhaps even the coordinator and staff you will be working with, the planning will likely go a little easier.
+If you are already familiar with your chosen destination, the planning will likely go a little easier.
 However, if you’re not already familiar, do your homework!
 Learn as much about your chosen location as you can.
 This includes where your wedding will be held and all the details of how it will be set up, but also includes information about the resort/venue hosting your wedding and the surrounding area.
 Not only will this help you with planning; it will also assist with answering any questions your guests might have.

 If your wedding is being held at a National Park or at a golf club, for instance, research all hotels and resorts in the vicinity.
 Inquire about group rates to save your guests some money, etc. If you and your guests plan to stay at the destination longer than just a day or two for the nuptials, research local attractions, sightseeing, dining, etc. in the region so you can keep everyone entertained.

 If it’s possible to visit your chosen location in advance of your wedding, to conduct a walk-through and discuss final arrangements — don’t just consider it, do it!
 This will help you to go over last-minute questions and instructions, correct any miscommunication or mistakes, and put your mind at ease.
-If distance or budget does not allow you to visit ahead of time, ask for a virtual reality experience if such a thing is available.
-At the very least, request visuals in the form of photos and video, and Zoom meetings so you can get to know your coordinator.
-Never leave everything up to email communication because they are too easy to misinterpret, especially if your destination does not speak your language.
+If distance or budget do not allow you to visit ahead of time, ask for a virtual reality experience if such a thing is available.
+At the very least, request visuals in the form of photos and video and Zoom meetings so you can get to know your coordinator.
+Never leave everything up to email communication because it is too easy to misinterpret, especially if your chosen destination does not speak your language.

 HARMONIZE WITH THE DESTINATION